junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 M/L counseling session: Do you remember the time when...

+M/L deciding not saving angels: There is no darkness without light, so if they're all gone, so is the disease.
+Problem solved.

 ### Chapter 9: King's Cross

 **(outline: to stop Michael/Lucifer and save Cass/Heaven, Sam/Dean says yes, get dirty, take back control, sacrifice each other; Cass go to find them, try to save them again, find in King's Cross like in HP, one way to heaven/John/Mary, one way to earth/Cass, choose Cass and back)**

+#### draft notes

+Michael to Dean: I know it's too easy to give your own life for the angel you care, but are you willing to give your brother's life for him too?

+(To save Cass, S/D has to become M/L)

+Dean: Sonofabitch, yes!
+I say, yes!

+Cass: Dean, don't!

+Dean: I have to, I can't let you die, I just can't.

 <br>